huangkent/algorithms/README.md

 # algorithms
-a library of functions for algorithmic implementation
+a library of functions or demos for algorithmic implementation